ramzesmosiej/To-Do-List/docs/Git part 1.md

 ```
 git log --oneline
 ```
-The are many options when using this command: [link to off docs](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History)
+The are many options when using this command: [link to officail docs](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History)